 The general timeline for resolving a RERA complaint is 60 days as per the Act.
 However, in special circumstances, the adjudicating officer can record the reason for adjournment and extend the time.

-RERA covers all residential and commercial projects, including shops, offices and buildings.
+Yes.
+RERA covers all commercial projects, inclusive of buildings, shops and offices.

 As per section 3(1) of the Act, ongoing / existing projects, which have not received occupation or completion certificate, shall be covered under the Act.
 Builders / Developers must register such projects under RERA, within three months of implementation of the Act.